 As an example, the Brinks DCU-550 requires the following sequence to change secondary code 1:

 “Program” + (Master Code) + 1-2 + (Desired 4-digit code).

 Most Brinks systems will use a master code and several secondary codes.
 The master is used to change the secondary codes, as well as itself.

 You can download a copy of the manual for your Brinks alarm system at the link below.
 These are in PDF form, so they’re easily viewable on almost any computer.

 If you find that your Brinks alarm system is just plain worn out, you’ll need to look at replacing it.
 The good news?
-You can most likely re-use the door and window switches, motion detectors, and sirens from the old Brinks system with a new panel and keypads.
+You may be able to re-use the door and window switches, motion detectors, and sirens from the old Brinks system with a new panel and keypads.

 Brinks security systems use hardwired devices almost exclusively, and hardwired items tend to be interchangeable between most makes of alarm panel.
 For example, the hardwired door and window contacts from the old Brinks alarm will work with even the lowest price alarms that use wired zone inputs.
 Motion detectors are very generic 4-wire devices, using two wires for 12-volt DC power and two more for the loop connection.

 Sirens are either simple speakers, or the self-driven type using a speaker with a built-in audio generating circuit.
 Many newer security panels have outputs for both types, so you may be covered there.

 Keypads are proprietary, and will work only with the main alarm panel they were designed for.